Gumaiagu/Django-chat/README.md

 py manage.py createsuperuser
 ```

-Then, it will appear 3 question, the user name, the email (that is not obligatory) and the password, you'll need to answer then.
+Then, it will appear 3 question, the user name, the email (that is not obligatory) and the password, you'll need to answer them.

 To access admin, enter in the main page, then, add "admin/" in the URL.